nginmesh/nginmesh/README.md

 nginmesh has the following limitations:
 * TCP and gRCP traffic is not supported.
 * Quota Check is not supported.
-* Only Kubernetes environment is supported.
+* Only Kubernetes is supported.

 All sidecar-related limitations as well as supported traffic management rules are described [here](istio/agent).